iblech/mathezirkel-kurs/vierdimensionale-geometrie/animated-gif-in-latex.md

 didn't work for me.
 In particular, solutions proposing the `animate` package didn't work.
 The solution described here works on a modern (2017) system.

+Note that the procedure described here doesn't include the animated GIFs in the resulting PDF file.
+Instead the PDF file will reference the animations by filename.
+I don't know a way to fix this.

 ## In three steps